 With a wild turkey population of 660,000+ birds, Wisconsin turkey hunting is easy to predict – very good to excellent every spring.
 The harvest each spring is controlled by the limited number of authorizations and hunter effort.
 Based on in the field observations and previous harvest data Wisconsin turkey hunters kill 43,000 gobblers if hunter effort remains about the same as in past seasons.
 If on the other hand spring hunters put in more time and effort during the 2018 spring season, Wisconsin could record more than 50,000 gobblers going into the cook stove.

 I have personally been out extensively scouting zones 1,3,4, 6 and 7.
-In addition, some volunteer folks regularly provide updates regarding what they have seen while hunting, trapping and fishing the more remote areas.
+Also, some volunteer folks regularly provide updates regarding what they have seen while hunting, trapping and fishing the more remote areas.

 In zone one there is an abundance turkey reported during the fall hunting season continuing through spring 2018.
 During summer and fall, there were areas along streams and rivers that experienced flooding some of which was extensive.
 Most of this highwater happened after the nesting season, so the turkeys just flew out of danger and seemed to be returning late in fall and wintered over well.

 All across zone one, more turkeys are present than in years past, and it appears there are slightly fewer jakes than usual, so this points to a spring harvest with more adult gobblers than jakes.